Modified St$\ddot u$ckelberg Formalism: Free Massive Abelian 2-Form Theory in 4D

 {\it {Standard Definition}}: On a compact manifold without a boundary, we have a set of {\it three} operators ($d,\,\delta,\,\Delta $) which are known as the de Rham cohomological operators of differential geometry.
-The operators $(\delta)\,d$ are called as the (co-)exterior derivatives that are connected with each-other by the relationship: $\delta = \pm \, * \,d \,*$ where $*$ is the Hodge duality operator on the above manifold.
+The operators $(\delta)\,d$ are called as the (co-)exterior derivatives that are connected with each-other by the algebraic relationship: $\delta = \pm \, * \,d \,*$ where $*$ is the Hodge duality operator on the above manifold.
 These operators satisfy the algebra: $d^2 = \delta^2 = 0,\, \Delta = (d + \delta)^2 = \{d,\,\delta\},\, [\Delta,\,d] = [\Delta,\,\delta] = 0$ where $\Delta$ is the Laplacian operator [2-5].
 This algebra (which is {\it not} a Lie algebra) is popularly known as the Hodge algebra and $\Delta$ behaves like a Casimir operator for the whole algebra (but {\it not} in the Lie algebraic sense).
-We shall be frequently using the names of these cohomological operators in our present endeavor.
+We shall be frequently using the names of these cohomological operators (see, e.g. [2-5]) of differential geometry in our present endeavor at appropriate places.\\